Ga naar de inhoud

 What does this knowledge dossier feature?

 This knowledge dossier provides information on the causes and consequences of waterlogging, and on the effects of various measures to combat waterlogging.
 It also presents results of various studies into this issue.
-The section entitled “What can we do to combat waterlogging?” provides more information on the multi-layer safety strategy.
-In addition to the prevention of waterlogging, this strategy addresses minimising consequences through spatial planning, crisis control, water-resilient restoration and raising water awareness.
+The section entitled “What can we do to combat waterlogging?” provides more information on the multi-layered safety approach.
+In addition to the prevention of flooding and waterlogging, this strategy addresses minimising consequences through spatial adaptation, preparedness and emergency control, water-resilient recovery and raising water awareness.
+See below for the infographic on the multi-layered safety approach.

 • How is precipitation changing?